Staff

 Read more

-Julia Reticker-Flynn (she/her/hers)
+Julia Reticker-Flynn (she/her)

-Julia Reticker-Flynn (she/her/hers)
+Julia Reticker-Flynn (she/her)

 Director, Rights, Faith & Democracy Collaborative

-Julia Reticker-Flynn (she/her/hers) is the director of the Rights, Faith & Democracy Collaborative at Proteus Fund.
+Julia Reticker-Flynn is the director of the Rights, Faith & Democracy Collaborative at Proteus Fund.
 Julia first joined Proteus Fund as the Program Officer for the right to protest with Piper Fund in 2019.
 In this role, she mobilized philanthropic resources to support state and local organizations protecting protest rights; convened a national table representing 70 organizations united in defense of the freedom of assembly; and partnered with communications consultants to strengthen the field’s narrative frame and communications infrastructure.
 During this period, she was also able to help nearly double the grantmaking capacity of the program, increase the support for directly impacted communities, pilot a series of wellness and resilience grants, and expand Piper Fund’s support for litigation efforts to protect protest rights.

 Prior to joining Proteus Fund, Julia spent almost a decade at Advocates for Youth, where she worked alongside organizers, policy wonks, and young leaders boldly championing young people’s sexual health and rights.
 Julia serves on the Board of Directors of the New York Abortion Access Fund and previously served on the Board of Nurses for Reproductive Health for five years.
 She earned a Masters in Public Administration from George Washington’s Trachtenberg School of Public Policy and Administration and a Bachelor of Science in Foreign Service from Georgetown University.